ibm-cloud-architecture/refarch-kc/docs/demo/readme.md

 ![](kc-ship-detail.png)

-You can start the simulation on the ship movement by seleting one of the three pre-defined scenarios:
+You can start a simulation on the ship movement by selecting one of three pre-defined scenarios:

-* Fire some containers
+* Fire affecting some containers
-* One reefer down
+* Reefer down
-* Or boat going thru a heat waves
+* Boat experiencing a heat wave

 ![](kc-ship-scenarios.png)